rivques/mishap-d/docs/CargoBayCAD.md

 * This design intends to create a box that can connect to the bottom of a drone and hold the electronics for all of our various components and also hold the dropping cargo.
 * This design is successful if: everything fits right without filing or scraping, all the components of the in-sky module can fit inside without interference, it is lightweight enough for the drone to comfortably move with good dexterity, and the cargo can be dropped at any time.
 * If a picture is worth a thousand words then an STL is worth a million!
 Please click on the STL renderings to truly conceptualize my design choices!
+* Make sure youre looking at the drop-down menus too!

 ### Timeline: